cea-hpc/modules/doc/source/modulefile.rst

  **module-info shelltype** [shelltypename]

   Return the family of the shell under which *modulefile* was invoked if no *shelltypename* is given.
-As of :mfcmd:`module-info shell` this depends on the first parameter of :file:`modulecmd.tcl`.
+As of :mfcmd:`module-info shell<module-info>` this depends on the first parameter of :file:`modulecmd.tcl`.
 The output reflects a shell type determining the shell syntax of the commands produced by :file:`modulecmd.tcl`.

   If a *shelltypename* is given, returns ``1`` if :file:`modulecmd.tcl`'s